Toi Ake – Mātauranga Māori Te Awe Kōtuku Fund

 Creative New Zealand strategic outcomes

-As well as achieving one or more of the programme purposes above, you also need to specify which of Creative New Zealand’s strategic outcomes your activity or project aligns with.
+As well as achieving the purposes of the Fund above, you also need to specify which of Creative New Zealand’s strategic outcomes your activity or project aligns with.
 We are focused on achieving these long-term goals or strategic outcomes to develop a strong and dynamic arts environment.